ChrisFox-Eth/2026GPTees/CLERK_TURNSTILE_FIX.md

 ### Option 1: Disable Turnstile (Recommended for Development)

 1. Go to https://dashboard.clerk.com
-2. Select your 2026GPTees application
+2. Select your GPTees application
 3. Navigate to **User & Authentication** → **Attack Protection**
 4. Find **Bot Protection** or **Turnstile** settings
 5. **Disable** or set to **Invisible mode**